rpiontik/ThingsJS-board/README.md

 # Overview
 The repository is module of ThingJS open source IoT platform.
 It contains the configurations of supported devices.
-You can make custom board for you case.
+You can make custom board for you case. my

 # Install
 git submodule add git@github.com:rpiontik/ThingsJS-boards.git components/thingjs_boards